JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 <!-- What your plan is to complete your project -->

 # Description
 My main project is the Gesture Controlled Robot, and I plan to finish it in this camp.
 The project includes two major components - the 4 DC motors for movement and the Bluetooth connections for control.
-These two components will work together to move the robot around and display the gesture controlling feature.
+These two components will work together to move the robot around and display the gesture-controlling feature.
 By this first milestone, I have completed the hardware for the robot along with the code that controls the motor movement.
-As seen in Figure 1, the hardware includes the drivetrain, Arduino UNO board, L280N board, Bluetooth receiver end, and the Bluetooth master.
+As seen in Figure 1, the hardware includes the drivetrain, Arduino UNO board, L280N board, Bluetooth receiver, and Bluetooth master.
 The code I implemented coded the motor movement for the robot.
 I did this by connecting the Arduino UNO and L280N boards to the motors, which allowed me to easily code the movement through the IN1, IN2, IN3, and IN4 ports.
-I have also connected the two Bluetooth modules - one master and one slave - so they are now ready to code and control the movement of the robot.
+I have also connected the two Bluetooth modules - one master and one slave - so they are now ready to code and control the robot.
 The master module is seen in Figure 2, and the slave module is found in Figure 1.

 # Challenges
 When configuring the motors for the first time, I realized that one motor on each side was spinning in the wrong direction.
 At  first, I didn't know what was wrong and tried to change the code, but I realized that I had to change the motor polarity for them to move in the correct direction.
 So, I flipped the two sets of wires connected to the L280N board and was able to fix the motor polarity.

 # What's Next?
-To finish this project, I now have to code the Bluetooth to control the movement of my robot along with adding some modifications.
+To finish this project, I have to code the Bluetooth to control the movement of my robot along with adding some modifications.

 # Starter Project (Milestone)